 Open Segment Turning

 For his open segmented turning, Dennis uses the SegEasy templates.
 These were so costly to import from the USA that he now buys them in bulk to resell them himself in Europe - far cheaper and quicker than importing them individually.
-The range has recently been extended from the small 8-11 to the new giant sized 24-4 with a 295mm diameter.

 For more information about purchasing these templates directly - click here